-- shows incompetence, or a lack of adequate knowledge, skill, judgment, integrity, diligence or care in performing building certifying functions - conduct that is contrary to a function under the Building Act 1975 or another Act regulating building certifiers (including private certifiers for building work).
-For example: - o disregarding relevant and appropriate matters - o acting outside the scope of the building certifier's powers or competence - contravening the code of conduct - is of a lesser standard than the standard that might reasonably be expected of the building certifier by the public or the building certifier's professional peers.
+- shows incompetence, or a lack of adequate knowledge, skill, judgment, integrity, diligence or care in performing building certifying functions - is contrary to a function under the Building Act 1975 or another Act regulating building certifiers (including private certifiers for building work).
+For example: - disregarding relevant and appropriate matters - acting outside the scope of the building certifier's powers or competence - contravening the code of conduct - is of a lesser standard than the standard that might reasonably be expected of the building certifier by the public or the building certifier's professional peers.

-See also schedule 2 of the Building Act 1975.
+See also section 3 of the Building Act 1975.